 Transfer applicants must have a transcript sent from each college/university attended.
 Transfer applicants with fewer than 30 semester hours or 45 quarter hours of transferable college credit must submit a high school transcript.

-U.S. federal government regulations on financial aid awarding require that a transcript showing proof of high school graduation or the equivalent be sent to CLU before enrolling.
+U.S. federal government regulations on financial aid awarding require that a transcript showing proof of high school graduation or the equivalent be sent to Cal Lutheran before enrolling.

 3. Test Scores